 Quick Start

 This guide will walk you through the steps to deploy OP Succinct for your OP Stack chain.
-By the end of this guide, you will have a deployed smart contract on L1 that is tracking the state of your OP Stack chain with mock SP1 proofs.
+By the end of this guide, you will have a deployed smart contract on L1 that is tracking the state of your OP Stack chain with mock SP1 proofs and Ethereum as the data availability layer.

 Prerequisites